zxcd/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/face_recognition_en.md

 ### 4.1 Model Fine-tuning
 Since the Face Recognition Pipeline consists of two modules (face detection and face recognition), the suboptimal performance of the pipeline may stem from either module.

 You can analyze images with poor recognition results.
 If you find that many faces are not detected during the analysis, it may indicate deficiencies in the face detection model.
 In this case, you need to refer to the [Custom Development](../../../module_usage/tutorials/cv_modules/face_detection_en.md#IV.-Custom-Development) section in the [Face Detection Module Development Tutorial](../../../module_usage/tutorials/cv_modules/face_detection_en.md) and use your private dataset to fine-tune the face detection model.
-If matching errors occur in detected faces, it suggests that the face recognition model needs further improvement.
-You should refer to the [Custom Development](../../../module_usage/tutorials/cv_modules/face_recognition_en.md#IV.-Custom-Development) section in the [Face Recognition Module Development Tutorial](../../../module_usage/tutorials/cv_modules/face_recognition_en.md) to fine-tune the face recognition model.
+If matching errors occur in detected faces, it suggests that the face feature model needs further improvement.
+You should refer to the [Custom Development](../../../module_usage/tutorials/cv_modules/face_feature_en.md#IV.-Custom-Development) section in the [Face Feature Module Development Tutorial](../../../module_usage/tutorials/cv_modules/face_feature_en.md) to fine-tune the face feature model.

 ### 4.2 Model Application
 After completing fine-tuning training with your private dataset, you will obtain local model weight files.